IsraelCohen54/Advanced-proggraming/README.md

 Anomalies detection (about fly simulator)

-Starting with normal flying features, learn them (like threshold etc), then run a test "fly" and check for anomalies at real time.
+Starting with normal flying features, learn them (like threshold, etc), then run a test "fly" and check for anomalies in real-time.

-In addition, the project contain a communication with client, with Command Pattern design pattern, that give the client those options (it look like that):
+In addition, the project contains communication with the client, with a Command Pattern design pattern, that gives the client those options (it looks like that):

 Welcome to the Anomaly Detection Server.
 Please choose an option:
-1. upload a time series csv file
+1. upload a time series CSV file
 2. algorithm settings
 3. detect anomalies
 4. display results